 In general if we have real numbers a and b, we have a + b is always equal to b + a.
 Also, if we have real numbers c and d, c x d is always equal to d x c.
 These are called the commutative property of addition and multiplication, two of the axioms of algebra.

 Although axioms, as we have discussed, are statements that we accept without proof, some axioms can be explained intuitively.
-In this post, we are going to discuss the two axioms mentioned above intuitively using geometric interpretations.
+In this post, we are going to discuss the two axioms mentioned above intuitively using geometric representations.

 The geometry of a + b